 September 24: Phonochrome presents Banned Books Solidarity Concert.
 12 noon at the Center for New Music, 55 Taylor St., San Francisco.
 Tickets: $18 general/$12 members.
 Works by Copland, Debussy, Maya Angelou, Debussy, and others.
 Come for coffee and stay afterwards for books brought by The Green Arcade.
 For more information, click here.

 August 25: Trio show with clarinetist Mara Plotkin and violinist Hrabba Atladottir.
 7 PM.
 Repertoire includes works by Milhaud, Khachaturian, and Stravinsky.
 Arlington Community Church, 52 Arlington Ave., Kensington. $20 general admission at the door.

 June 2: Solo piano show at the Center for New Music, 55 Taylor St., San Francisco, CA. Works by Annie Gosfield, Caroline Ansink, Luigi Dallapiccola, and Jude Traxler.
 Jude will be in attendance for the show.
 Tickets: $18/$15.
 For more info, click here.

 May 25: Performance of the A minor Prelude and Fugue of J.S.
 Bach (WTC Book 1) as part of 24×24.
 All preludes and fugues from Book 1 in one evening!
 McRoskey Mattress Co, 1687 Market St., San Francisco.
 For more info, click here.
-Tickets are $20 and can be purchased here.
+Tickets are $20.